OLED Fabrication Guide

-Fabricating devices using these substrates is designed to be quick and easy.
-In this guide, we demonstrate how to make standard OLEDs and OPVs in a glove box.
+In this guide, we demonstrate how to make standard organic light-emitting diodes (OLEDs) in a glove box using materials and equipment widely available to any lab.
+Fabricating OLED devices using Ossila’s pre-patterned ITO substrates is designed to be quick and easy.
 We've included every detail that we can in this manual so that you can produce efficient devices with as little effort as possible.

-For the reference devices described here, there are seven basic steps that take you from substrates to devices ready for measurement.
-These steps are identical for both OLEDs and OPVs (with the exception of the active layer).
+For the reference device described here, there are seven basic steps that take you from substrates to devices ready for measurement.
 Within this guide, you will find detailed information on each of these steps along with any additional information that we have collated which enables better fabrication.

 Please read all relevant Material Safety Data Sheets (MSDS) and create a Risk Assessment for this process before commencing fabrication.
 In general, care should always be taken when handling the glass substrates as they are relatively thin and can potentially be broken, creating sharp edges.